EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ***Core Area 1c References***

 * Beetham, H., Falconer, I., McGill, L. and Littlejohn, A., 2012.
 Open practices: Briefing paper.
-Available at: https://eprints.gla.ac.uk/186419/

 * Bloom, B., 1956.
 A taxonomy of cognitive objectives.
 New York: McKay.
-Available at: https://www.scirp.org/reference/referencespapers?referenceid=1717253

 * Bruner, J.S., 1960.
 The Process of Education, Harvard, Univ.
 Press, Cambridge, Mass.
-Available at: http://edci770.pbworks.com/w/file/fetch/45494576/Bruner_Processes_of_Education.pdf

 * Conole, G., 2012.
 Designing for learning in an open world (Vol. 4).
 Springer Science & Business Media.
-Available at: https://link.springer.com/book/10.1007/978-1-4419-8517-0

 * Hilton III, J., 2016.
 Open educational resources and college textbook choices: A review of research on efficacy and perceptions.
 Educational technology research and development, 64(4), pp.573-590.
-Available at: https://link.springer.com/article/10.1007/s11423-016-9434-9

 * Sweller, J., Ayres, P. and Kalyuga, S., 2011.
 Emerging themes in cognitive load theory: the transient information and the collective working memory effects.
 In Cognitive load theory (pp. 219-233).
 New York, NY: Springer New York.
-Available at: https://www.researchgate.net/publication/251118905_Emerging_Themes_in_Cognitive_Load_Theory_The_Transient_Information_and_the_Collective_Working_Memory_Effects